Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - `CCUDADeviceAccessor` exposes `CUdevice`, `CUcontext`, memory granularity, and CUDA allocation creation.
 - `CCUDAExportableMemoryAccessor`, `CCUDAImportedMemoryAccessor`, and `CCUDAImportedSemaphoreAccessor` expose the raw CUDA handles needed for interop.
 - Accessor methods take explicit Nabla references.
 Callers dereference `smart_refctd_ptr` at the call site instead of going through pointer/smart-pointer convenience overloads.
+- `compileDirectlyToPTX` returns PTX/result and writes the NVRTC log to a required `std::string&`.
+There is no optional output pointer in the public API.

 Smoke examples: